tomhockett/travel-docs/Arizona/sedona_hikes.md

 * Forgot phone charging cord on Boynton Canyon Trail.
 * Get travel deodorant.
 Regular size is too big to pack.
 * 2L of water isn't enough for a 6-mile, 3-hour hike.
+* bring bendy phone mount next time
+* packing and sundries were spot on - laundry was ezpz
+* sunshirt was too big - could have used a medium
+* could have used a warmer layer for Sedona or nicer events/restaurants